Zero Kubernetes Secrets Architecture¶

 - Generates a new certificate signed by the existing CA

-- Writes the new certificate to vault
+- Writes the new certificate to OpenBao

 - Updates the in-memory certificate (the